 Orkin, one of the Company's subsidiaries, is a named defendant in Mark and Christine Butland et al. v.
-Orkin Exterminating Company, Inc., et al. pending in the Circuit Court of Hillsborough County, Tampa, Florida.
+Orkin Exterminating Company, Inc., et al., pending in the Circuit Court of Hillsborough County, Tampa, Florida.
 The plaintiffs filed suit in March of 1999 and are seeking monetary damages and injunctive relief.
 The Court ruled in early April 2002, certifying the class action lawsuit against Orkin.
 Orkin appealed this ruling to the Florida Second District Court of Appeals, which remanded the case back to the trial court for further findings.
 In December 2004 the Court issued a new ruling certifying the class action.
 Orkin appealed this new ruling to the Florida Second District Court of Appeals.
 In June 2006, the Florida Second District Court of Appeals issued a ruling denying certification of the class.
 Following the Plaintiffs' motion for rehearing, the court upheld its prior decision that class certification was improper but also ruled that the Plaintiffs can return to the trial court and attempt to certify a narrower class.
-Orkin will vigorously oppose any effort by the Plaintiffs to do so.
+On October 6, 2008, the trial court held a hearing on Plaintiffs' motion to certify a narrower class; the court has not yet ruled on Plaintiffs' motion.
 Orkin believes this case to be without merit and intends to defend itself vigorously through trial, if necessary.
 At this time, the final outcome of the litigation cannot be determined.
 The Company does not believe that any pending claim, proceeding or litigation, either alone or in the aggregate, will have a material adverse effect on the Company's financial position; however, it is possible that an unfavorable outcome of some or all of the matters, however unlikely, could result in a charge that might be material to the results of an individual quarter.